GoogleCloudPlatform/tulip/tutorial_dialogflow.md

 It is our pleasure to announce Google Tulip, our machine learning technology to improve the profitability of Dutch agriculture and the well-being of Dutch cash crops.
 But we also wanted to provide people with the possibility to create conversations with their own flowers.

-This tutorial helps you to jump straight to the conversational chatbot using [DialogFlow](https://dialogflow.com/docs) that we used for Google Tulip.
+This tutorial helps you jump straight into the conversational chatbot that we created for Google Tulip using [DialogFlow](https://dialogflow.com/docs).
 We chose DialogFlow because it allows us to use the same Agent and logic to power both our webapp and the published Action On Google / Google Assistant.

-If you aren't familiar with DialogFlow, we recommend to take a look at [creating a Dialogflow account](https://dialogflow.com/docs/getting-started/create-account) and then [your first Dialogflow Agent and Intents](https://dialogflow.com/docs/getting-started/first-agent), which lets you define a natural language understanding model.
+If you aren't familiar with DialogFlow, we recommend to take a look at [creating a Dialogflow account](https://dialogflow.com/docs/getting-started/create-account) and then [your first Dialogflow Agent and Intents](https://dialogflow.com/docs/getting-started/first-agent), to get a feeling of how a Agent and Intents work.

 ## Setup the Dialogflow Agent

-1. (optional) In the cloud console, search for Dialogflow API
+1. In the Google Cloud console, search for Dialogflow API, and ensure it is enabled.

 2. On the left hand side, select **Dialogflow Agent**